EMBL-PKU/BASALT/README.md

 Please see basalt_env.yml for details.
 The resource requirements for this pipeline will be based on the amount of data being processed.
 However, due to large memory requirements of many softwares used (e.g. SPAdes), 8+ cores and 125GB+ RAM are recommended.
 BASALT officially supports only Linux x64 systems.

 ### INSTALLATION
 As there are many required dependencies needed to install, we highly recommend that you install and manage BASALT with conda.
 Once you have Miniconda or Anaconda installed, create a conda environment and install the BASALT within the specific environment.
-Please contact us (yuke.sz@pku.edu.cn) if you have an issue when installing BASALT.
+There is three ways to install the package.
+Please refer to the following description and contact us (yuke.sz@pku.edu.cn) if you have an issue when installing BASALT.

-#### Installation in one step with the conda command:
+#### Option 1: Installation in one step with the conda command:
 ```
 git clone https://github.com/EMBL-PKU/BASALT.git
 cd BASALT